Trainee Support Foundation Help Sheet

 What should I do if I am experiencing difficulties?

 If you are experiencing difficulties which are affecting your training, the most important thing to do is to seek appropriate advice as soon as possible.
-This could be from your clinical or educational supervisor, foundation programme director, occupational health department, HR department, education centre, Health Education South West or the BMA.
+This could be from your clinical or educational supervisor, foundation programme director, occupational health department, HR department, education centre, Health Education South West, the BMA or Professional Support & Wellbeing (South West).
 If in doubt of who to contact, your Postgraduate Centre Manager is a useful person to contact in the first instance.

 The above list is not exhaustive and there may be other people you would wish to seek support from.
 Remember that under the GMC’s Good Medical Practice you have a duty to protect patient safety and maintain the highest possible standards and so it is part of your obligation under this to seek advice to ensure that problems do not escalate.